 - Identify: Start by creating an inventory of your assets.
 These are the “crown jewels” that are important to your organization and displays customer, employee, and payment data.

 - Protect: Find out the protective measures that are needed to keep it in place.
 Such as following these tips and updating your software regularly.
-Doing so will keep your organization safe from an unexpected incident.
+Doing so will keep your organization safe from an

 - Detect: Create systems to alert you once an incident occurs.
 This includes giving your employees the ability to report ongoing problems within the project.